Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Goldendoodles are known for their friendly and affectionate nature, making them excellent companions for families, singles, and seniors alike.
 They possess the intelligence and trainability of the Poodle, coupled with the sociable and eager-to-please demeanor of the Golden Retriever.

-These dogs come in three sizes: miniature, medium, and standard, each with its own unique characteristics.
-Their coats can be wavy, curly, or straight, coming in a variety of colors, including cream, gold, red, black, brown, and gray.
+According to the Goldendoodle Association of North America, these dogs come in four sizes: petite, miniature, medium, and standard, each with its own unique characteristics.
+Their coats can be wavy, curly, or straight, coming in a variety of colors and patterns, including cream, gold, red, black, chocolate, and abstract.

-In terms of health, Goldendoodles are generally robust and have a lifespan of 10 to 15 years.
-However, like all breeds, they can be prone to certain genetic conditions, such as hip dysplasia and certain heart diseases.
+In terms of health, Goldendoodles are generally robust and have an average lifespan of 10 to 15 years.
+However, like all breeds, they can be prone to certain health conditions, such as hip and elbow dysplasia and certain heart and eye diseases.
 Regular vet check-ups and a healthy diet and lifestyle can help ensure your Goldendoodle lives a long, happy life.

 With their irresistible charm, intelligence, and low-shedding coats, it’s no wonder that Goldendoodles continue to be a favorite choice among dog lovers.

 Goldendoodles come in various sizes, largely depending on the size of their Poodle parent.
-Their size and growth can typically be classified into three categories: Miniature, Medium, and Standard.
+Their size and growth can typically be classified into four categories: Petite, Miniature, Medium, and Standard.

 Size Weight Height Age When Fully Grown